Engaging the Community of Nonprofits

 How do I receive grants from DonorsTrust?

 DonorsTrust grants are guided by the recommendation of our donor advisors.
 All groups receiving funds must be a 501(c)(3) public charity in good standing with the IRS.
-Further, we are likely to turn down grant requests to organizations that take more than 25% of annual revenues from government sources and/or that actively work to expand the size and scope of government.
+Further, we are likely to decline grant requests to organizations that take more than 25% of annual revenues from government sources and/or that actively work to expand the size and scope of government.
 DonorsTrust does not accept unsolicited requests for grants.

 I received a grant from DonorsTrust.
 How do I thank the donor?